jeankueo/pocdoc/README.md

 - [ ] UI: legend page
 - [ ] KT: knowledge transfer of poc
 - [ ] KT: know-how to department (19th Dec.
 1h)
+- [ ] BUG: use babel polyfill to provide functions like Object.assign(), Symbol for stupid IE.